 - Residential conversion work

-You do not need to add VAT to invoices for zero-rate plumbing services, which include:
+You do not need to add VAT to invoices for zero-rate plumbing and heating services, which include:

 - Services for a disabled person

 - Work on new build houses

 - Work on qualifying buildings if you are the main contractor — usually, these buildings are used for charitable or non-business purposes